Orphans: Brawlers, Bawlers & Bastards: Commercial

 The album was certified Gold by the RIAA for shipping over 500,000 copies in the United States and sold over one million copies worldwide making it his best-selling album to date.
 It was awarded a diamond certification from the Independent Music Companies Association which indicated sales of at least 250,000 copies throughout Europe.

 Alternate editions

 Some copies of the initial "limited edition" are autographed by Waits.

 A limited number of other copies came with a special vinyl single, including the songs "Lie to Me" and "Crazy 'Bout My Baby".

 A 7-disc vinyl box set of the album was released on December 8, 2009.
-This set contains six additional tracks not found on the CD version.
+This set contains an EP called Bonus, which contains six additional tracks not found on the CD version.

 Track listing

 CD

 All songs by Tom Waits and Kathleen Brennan, except where otherwise noted.